How to leverage brand strength to drive better category review outcomes

 Ensure your sales leader has an intimate understanding of your brand (and its importance), including what you stand for, who you are, what you do, and what you don’t.
 Instead of directly saying no to your category manager’s ideas and derailing any constructive discussions in the review process, use brand as a shield against ideas that aren’t in the best interest of your business.
 If your category manager really wants to get something across the line and it doesn’t align with your existing brand, you can always create a new brand to support category growth (win-win).

-6. Use brand to maximise trade spend
+6. Use brand to maximize trade spend

-When you’re launching a new campaign or any significant marketing activity, you always want to maximise your sales and increase the number of campaign touchpoints.
+When you’re launching a new campaign or any significant marketing activity, you always want to maximize your sales and increase the number of campaign touchpoints.
 If your category review is in the lead up to a new campaign launch, it’s a prime opportunity to negotiate a reduced rate on valuable trade marketing assets.
 This could be anything from displays, point-of-sale and digital banners.

 Trade spend is typically committed up front spanning the whole year, so knowing how to effectively use it to drive your sales rates will improve your position in the category and the presence of your brand.